Did you know that trees are very social creatures, they can communicate and even feel pain.

 “Every tree, therefore, is valuable to the community and worth keeping around for as long as possible.
 And that is why even sick individuals are supported and nourished until they recover.”

-Suddenly, at my pinkish-misty, tearful, ‘oh sweet child’ mood, I started sobbing.
+Suddenly, at my pinkish-misty, tearful, ‘oh sweet child’ mood, how beautiful it is, I started sobbing.

 Remember, I told you, I was really about to pamper the sensitive side of my soul…